-Divorce is characterized by a proceeding that initially takes place in front of the President of the Court, that will listen to the spouses – separately and then together – attempting to achieve a conciliation.
-If it is not possible, after hearing the spouses, their lawyers and the minor child, and deciding what urgent and temporary measures are necessary, the President will nominate a judge scheduling the hearing at which the spouses will have to appear in front of him.
+Divorce is characterized by a proceeding that initially takes place in front of the president of the court, who will listen to the spouses – separately and then together – attempting to achieve a conciliation.
+If it is not possible, after hearing the spouses, their lawyers and any minor children, and deciding what urgent and temporary measures are necessary, the president will nominate a judge, scheduling the hearing at which the spouses will have to appear in front of him.

 It is mandatory for both spouses to be present personally during the hearings.

-6. What kind of temporary measures concerning children can be ordered during divorce proceedings?
+6. What kind of temporary measures concerning children can be ordered during divorce proceedings in Italy?

-7. In case a parent lives in another EU State, is that an obstacle for joint custody?
+7. In cases where a parent lives in another EU state, is that an obstacle for joint custody?